Thinking-About-Quality/Exercicio_15/README.md

-Exercicio do modulo 15 concluído
+Exercicio do modulo 15 concluído# Testes_15